Houston, Texas News-REPEAT DWI OFFENDER CHARGED WITH MURDER HELD ON $100K BOND

 Billy Skinner & Associates, 712 Main St #2450, Houston, TX 77002

-Drunk Driving offenses are serious cases which can negatively affect your life in more ways than one.
+Drunk driving offenses are serious cases which can negatively affect your life in more ways than one.
+Should you or a family member have to address such a charge, it’s highly recommended that you consult with a skilled DWI defense attorney.